Loop expansion around the Bethe approximation through the $M$-layer construction: The Bethe -Layer Loop expansion

+we easily recover a compact expression for the line-connected observable, which turns out to be:

+Note that if the observable $A$ is a connected one, the last three terms of the previous equation, associated to disconnected diagrams, vanish.
+For two-point observables, in the context of the M-Layer construction of Sec. \ref{sec:leadingorder} we have seen that the leading order is $O(1/M)$ and it is just the sum of the contribution of single lines, considered as independent.
+The diagram in Eq. (\ref{eq:M^2}) contributes to the order $1/M^2$: we are considering a single loop.

+An important property of line-connected observables is that they tend to zero if any line of the fat-diagram is very long, hence their name.
+This property will be proved later in section (\ref{Sec:lc}) using an explicit expression for them.

-It is clear that the {\it exact} value of an observable on a given lattice is exactly $A(G)$ when $G$ coincides with the whole lattice.
-On the other hand, applying eq.~(\ref{exact}) to the whole lattice amounts to write $A(G)$ as a sum over all fat-diagrams of the original lattice.
+It is clear that the {\it exact} value of an observable on a given lattice is given $A(G)$ if $G$ coincides with the whole lattice.
+On the other hand, applying Eq.~(\ref{exact}) to the whole lattice amounts to write $A(G)$ as a sum over all fat-diagrams of the original lattice.
 Note that the sum is finite if the lattice is finite.
-If we order the sum over fat diagrams according to the number of loops we thus obtain a graph theoretical loop expansion: this is the main result of this section.
+If we order the sum over fat-diagrams according to the number of loops we thus obtain a graph theoretical loop expansion: this is the main result of this section.

-Let us discuss the above result.
+Let us discuss the above results.
 The use of fat-diagrams seems rather arbitrary given that we do not know if the original lattice resembles or not a Bethe lattice.
-Actually, the exact result is obtained because, when we sum over all fat diagrams $G'\subseteq G$, all the contributions by fat diagrams $G'\neq G$ in the end cancels.
+Actually, the exact result is obtained because, when we sum over all fat-diagrams $G'\subseteq G$, all the contributions by fat-diagrams $G'\neq G$ in the end cancels.
 Nevertheless, we may ask what is the error if we sum only a subset of the fat-diagrams.
 The problem is that the contributions of different fat-diagrams appear to be of the same order of magnitude and it seems that neglecting some of them affects the results significantly.
 More precisely we expect that the error is small only if we consider all possible fat-diagrams of size up to the correlation length.
 Thus all truncation schemes are bound to fail close to a critical point where the correlation length diverges.
 Thus the graph theoretical expansion is exact but non-perturbative and in this sense is similar to the loop expansion in field theory.